The dollar is rising again.

 After a drop last autumn, the U.S. dollar has climbed 5 percent against other currencies over the past two months, reaching the highest level since August.

-The main reason is the U.S. economy.
+The main reason is the recovery in the U.S. economy.
 Although growth is still weak, the outlook for the U.S. is better than elsewhere in the developed world.
 Europe is stuck in a recession and struggling to control its debt.
 Japan is trying to push down the value of the yen to boost exports and end deflation.

 The impact of the dollar's appreciation is starting to show up in earnings reports.
 The insurer Aflac, which does much of its business in Japan, says its earnings were hurt as the yen fell against the U.S. currency.
-Procter & Gamble, which makes Gillette razors and Crest toothpaste, said the stronger dollar was holding back its sales growth overseas.
+Procter & Gamble, which makes Gillette razors and Crest toothpaste, said the stronger dollar was holding back its sales growth.

 Many analysts predict that the dollar will continue to rise.
 Here's a look at what a stronger dollar means for investors.

-TOUGH FOR TECHNOLOGY COMPANIES AND MATERIALS MAKERS
+TOUGH FOR TECH AND MATERIALS MAKERS

 The tech industry relies heavily on foreign sales for growth.
 About 56 percent of its revenue comes from outside the U.S., according to research by RBC Capital Markets.
 As the dollar strengthens, U.S. goods become more expensive overseas, discouraging buyers.